 For example, if you wanted to send a customized email template based on a user’s favorite color, you could apply a field split.
 If a user’s favorite color is not found or does not match one of the given choices, they can either be sent into a default path or if you uncheck include default split, they will simply exit the workflow.

-A race condition may occur if you are using a filter node directly after a trigger node.
+Note: A race condition may occur if you are using a Field Split node directly after a trigger node.
 For example, you may be triggering a workflow with a signup event; right after the trigger node, you have a filter that is checking the user profile for a certain field.
-The signup event is sent to us as a 'track' API call and the user profile is updated with a 'user update' API call.
-Because the workflow trigger and filter depend on two different calls, a race condition may happen.
-As a result, please add a 1 min delay after the trigger node before the user profile filter node.
-See below for details:
+However our system may not have had time to update the user profile before the user enters the field node.
+To account for the race condition, please add a 1 min delay after the trigger node before the filter node.

 For a complete overview of Iterable workflows, click here.